Weight is BIG business, but what does it really take to release weight?

 Obesity is a Health Problem that is escalating in countries where we are fortunate to have plenty choices of foods and have the money to buy food.
 That in turn is a paradise for food marketing companies that try every which way to entice the buyer to sometimes dubious credibility to healthfulness food and in the case of some products, that portray the image that somehow you will have ‘fun’ or be in the ‘In’ crowd by choosing their product.

 Then we have all the Diet advice and calorie counting with exercise regimes that would make you fit enough to produce a top sportsperson.
 And diet advice changes from needing to avoid eating eggs, or only eating the white and not the yolk, to reverse a couple of years later saying we should have one egg a day.
 One year, butter is better than margarine, the next, margarine is better than butter.
 Confusing to say the least.
+If you are looking for a great diet go here for more info.

 The latest fads are trade names for imaginary hypnosis gastric surgery, or liposuction that entices you to want to exercise, eat slowly etc. etc. I am a clinical hypnotherapist for over 20 years, and I can assure you clients have been releasing weight for years before any of these ‘gimmicks’ came into being.
 Whilst the imagery works with many people, if you know your hypnosis, you don’t need to do an expensive workshop just to have a copyright name of the company that took it out to take your money that somehow it is something that works better than you already have.
 A well trained hypnotherapist should know what the subconscious is capable off and use client-centered hypnosis to remove the obstacles that are stopping them from achieving their goals.